MasterCloudApps-Projects/ElasticFaultTolerant-GroupChat/Documents/Development.md

 ## 3. Testing the backend

-Please, visit the [Chaos Testing with Litmus and Okteto Cloud](https://github.com/MasterCloudApps-Projects/ElasticFaultTolerant-GroupChat/blob/master/Documents/ChaosTestingOkteto.md) document.

-You can find some test examples of testing scripts in the [EFTGCA-VertxAppTests](https://github.com/MasterCloudApps-Projects/ElasticFaultTolerant-GroupChat/tree/master/EFTGCA-VertxAppTests) project.
+Please, visit the [EFTGCA-VertxAppTests](https://github.com/MasterCloudApps-Projects/ElasticFaultTolerant-GroupChat/tree/master/EFTGCA-VertxAppTests) project to get all the information about the backend tests.